-- This policy is designed to encourage and promote the reuse of brownfield land in preference to greenfield land.
-For greenfield land to be released for development, specific and relevant circumstances must be present which outweigh the harm caused through its loss. - 5.22 Where any previous development is no longer apparent and the land has reverted to nature, the land should not be considered as "brownfield".
+This policy is designed to encourage and promote the reuse of brownfield land.
+For greenfield land to be released for development, specific and relevant circumstances must be present which outweigh the harm caused through its loss.

+Where any previous development is no longer apparent and the land has reverted to nature, the land should not be considered as "brownfield".

-5 As defined in Annex 2 of the National Planning Policy Framework
+5As defined in Annex 2 of the NPPF